matt-ketk/charges/README.md

 # charges
-Barnes-Hut and Fast Multipole Method implementation of the electrostatics n-body problem
+~~Barnes-Hut and Fast Multipole Method implementation of the electrostatics n-body problem~~ we goin 2d babbyeee